awsdocs/aws-security-hub-user-guide/doc_source/securityhub-custom-providers.md

 You can use the following example custom product integrations as a guide to create your own custom solution\.

-**Importing AWS Config rules**
-You can use an AWS CloudFormation template to import AWS Config rules into Security Hub\.
-To learn more, see [How to import AWS Config rules evaluations as findings in Security Hub](http://aws.amazon.com/blogs/security/how-to-import-aws-config-rules-evaluations-findings-security-hub/)\.

 **Sending findings from Chef InSpec scans to Security Hub**
 You can create an AWS CloudFormation template that runs a [Chef InSpec](https://www.chef.io/products/chef-inspec/) compliance scan and then sends findings to Security Hub\.
 For more details, see [Continuous compliance monitoring with Chef InSpec and AWS Security Hub](http://aws.amazon.com/blogs/security/continuous-compliance-monitoring-with-chef-inspec-and-aws-security-hub/)\.